FastSurfer

 5. Go to an imaging session in your project

-7. A dialoig will pop up with runtime options.
+7. A dialog will pop up with runtime options.
 Please make sure --cw256 is entered into the MRICONVERTARGS field.

 As with dcm2niix, you can monitor the processing from the “History” panel at the bottom of the imaging session page.
 Once complete, an MGZ (a file format often used by FreeSurfer) Resource will be created at the scan level.